Last update: 01/22/2022

-Travelers also need to submit an online Travel Declaration Form with the results of their PCR test, which will allow them to obtain an Airport Exit Confirmation number and QR code.
+All travelers need to submit an online Travel Declaration Form with the results of their PCR test or their vaccination card, which will allow them to obtain an Airport Exit Confirmation number and QR code.

 You can find more information on our guide on Puerto Rico open for tourists.